Would you wear a sari to the opera? Or a djellabah to the market?

 Sometimes it is.
 Not only do thieves systematically target foreigners in tourist areas but women who look ‘foreign’ and call attention to themselves may attract more harassment from men who see them as ‘easy Westerners.’
 This latter reason by the way is unfair, inexcusable and makes me cringe, but this is about reality, not rights.

-I hadn't even given this issue much thought until Fran Moreno-Randle, a reader of Women on the Road News (my bimonthly women’s travel ezine – please subscribe here if you haven’t yet!), raised it with me recently.
+I hadn't even given this issue much thought until Fran Moreno-Randle, a reader of Women on the Road News (my monthly women’s travel ezine – please subscribe here if you haven’t yet!), raised it with me recently.

 Here’s what Fran had to say: